edgedelta/docs/docs/configuration/filters.md

 ***

-## Step 3: Understand the Workflow for Filters and How to Filter For Specific Inputs, Processors, and Workflows
+## Step 3: Understand the Workflow of a Filter

 After you define a filter, filters can be referred at different places in the YAML file: